alexdotsh/powershell-xml-config-transforms/README.md

-# PowerShell xml parser for .NET configuration files
+# PowerShell module to transform .NET xml configuration files.
+Can be used in deployments as part of a script.

 ### Import module